 A natural grain that is used mainly on metal to remove corrosion or rust.

 However, the edges are sharp enough to be used on wood.

 Sandpaper with flint material (a sedimentary cryptocrystalline form of the mineral quartz) is an economical, beige-colored product that is not so durable.

 This is a natural grain that is commonly used for sanding away paint or varnish from wooden surfaces, especially for rough work on smaller projects.

 A natural grain that is not quite as hard as emery or flint but is well-suited to sand wood when using finer grains.

 5- Silicon Carbide

 If you are looking for a material that is the most versatile, then silicon carbide is for you.

-From metals to woods to plastic and more, this is perhaps the one material you can use for all your sanding needs.
+From metals to wood to plastic and more, this is perhaps the material you can use for all your sanding needs.

 6- Steel Wool